JIAR-CAP/intro-to-github/README.md

 ## Outline

+1. Setup
-1. What is Git?
+2. What is Git?
 Brief history, motivation
-2. What is a Git repo?
+3. What is a Git repo?
-3. Create a new repo
+4. Create a new repo
-4. Basic Git operations using GitHub Desktop
+5. Basic Git operations using GitHub Desktop
-5. Push your changes to GitHub
+6. Push your changes to GitHub
-6. More commands
+7. More commands
-7. Branching
+8. Branching
-8. Fork playground repo
+9. Fork playground repo
-9. Create a pull request (PR) from a local branch
+10. Create a pull request (PR) from a local branch
-10. Fork main repo
+11. Fork main repo
-11. Open an issue in main repo
+12. Open an issue in main repo
-12. Create a pull request from your fork
+13. Create a pull request from your fork

 ## First-Time Setup